General questions about Yandex StoreDoc

 Monitoring can be performed with a minimum granularity of five seconds.

-How do I set up an alert that triggers as soon as a certain percentage of disk space has been used up?
+How do I set up an alert that triggers as soon as a certain percentage of disk space is used up?

-Create an alert with the disk.used_bytes metric in Yandex Monitoring.
+Create an alert for the disk.used_bytes metric in Yandex Monitoring.
 This metric shows the disk space usage in the Yandex StoreDoc cluster.

 Alarm: 90% of disk spaceWarning: 70% of disk space